 Ultralow freezers are two stage systems (two compressors each having a different refrigerant) which pull down to around -86°C. Ultralow freezers are very prevalent, but space in them can sometimes be limited and competitive.
 Ultralow freezers also are much more expensive to purchase, run and maintain.
 The upside is that cells stored at -80°C tend to remain viable for several years.
 The lower temperature generated by ultralow freezers substantially reduces chemical reactions within the culture.
 However, molecular motion still occurs in frozen cells and thus the viability of the culture will decline.
 It is important to regularly monitor cultures to assess their level of viability.

 Cryogenic freezers are very cold and rely on liquid nitrogen or specialized mechanical systems to operate.
 For biological samples, cryogenic storage should be below -130°C. At this temperature, the molecular motion of water is halted and cells are trapped in a glass-like matrix.
 Bacteria stored in cryogenic freezers retain their viability for many years.
 In our laboratory bacterial and yeast cultures have been maintained at -140°C for 15 years without significant loss of viability.
 Storing cells in cryogenic freezers is the most effective and, as compared to freeze drying, the easiest method for long-term storage.
 The downside is cost and potential vulnerability of stocks to power outages, mechanical failures, and failed deliveries of liquid nitrogen.
 Additionally, tubes should never be stored in tanks submersed in liquid nitrogen.
-Screw cap tubes leak and will pull the nitrogen into the tube along with contaminants (see link for more information).
+Screw cap tubes leak and will pull the nitrogen into the tube along with contaminants.
 Liquid nitrogen vapor phase freezers will effectively avoid this problem, but these freezers are very expensive (upwards of $10K) and require large volumes of liquid nitrogen.
 An alternative is mechanical cryogenic freezers that can go as low as -150°C, but these are also very expensive to purchase (about $20K).
 Both cryogenic freezers will cost several hundred dollars a month to operate.

 In an aqueous system, such as a living cell, water not only serves as the medium for enzymatic reactions, but also spontaneous negative reactions such as free radical formation.
 Removing water halts both enzymatic and non-enzymatic reactions.
 Freeze drying is one method of removing this water.
 Many bacteria can be preserved very effectively by freeze drying.
 By freezing the cells in a medium that contains a lyoprotectant (usually sucrose) and then pulling the water out using a vacuum (sublimation), cells can be effectively preserved.
 This method is laborious and requires specialized equipment, but it has the advantage of generating stock cultures that are unaffected by power outages and empty liquid nitrogen tanks.
 Furthermore, if cultures are routinely shipped to other labs, freeze dried cultures do not require special handling.
 The downside on freeze drying is that not all cultures react the same way thus some experimentation is required to optimize the process for each strain.
 For any lab which is serious about producing and maintaining a culture collection, then freeze drying should be included as a major method for preservation.